cvanelteren/CoughsAndEdges/README.md

 generation of epidemic models.
 Keep pushing the boundaries, and enjoy the process of discovery.

-I leave you now with two profound quotes from the greate scientists of the past.
+I leave you now with two profound quotes from the great scientists of the past.
 See you in a future workshop!

 > All models are wrong, but some are useful.
 >>George P.A.
 Box